Paloja2017/Taxi_Data_Report/README.md

   <br />
   <br />
 - Data Transformation
-- Created a View and added transformed date time column to date only
+- Created a View and added new date only column
   <br />
   <br />
   ![](SQl_endpoint.png)